- Photo Inventory

 The word “Cancel” was written across the limited warranty page.
 I’m not sure why.

-I took a large number of detailed pictures of the R100RS so I have a record of the original condition and to help when I can’t remember what part goes where.
+I took a large number of detailed pictures of the R100RS when I got it in 2015, so I have a record of the original condition and to help when I can’t remember what part goes where.
 For instance, when painting, it’s nice to have pictures of the original pin stripe location on the parts, to confirm where oil leaks were, and to identify missing pieces of the bike.
 The slide show below contains the photo inventory I took of the bike.

-The following is my summary of the condition.
+The following is a summary of the condition.
 The red items will need attention.

 - Fairing paint has a large number of stone chips and missing paint.